dereuromark/cakephp-tools/README.md

 - RSS and Ajax Views for better responses (Ajax also comes with an optional component).
 - Slugged and Reset behavior
 - The Text, Time, Number libs and helpers etc provide extended functionality if desired.
-- GoogleMapV3, Timeline, Typography, etc provide additional helper functionality.
+- AuthUser, Timeline, Typography, etc provide additional helper functionality.
 - Email as a wrapper for core's Email adding some more usefulness and making debugging/testing easier.

 ### Providing 2.x shims